Five last-minute Christmas gadget tips

 If you really want to be ready for all battery eventualities without buying numerous packs of batteries, Sanyo offers C-cell and D-cell adapters for AA batteries as part of its Eneloop rechargeable battery range.

-If you are giving a tablet or a games console it's probably worth checking if it needs an update - especially if you've bought a Nintendo Wii U.
+If you are giving a tablet or a games console it's probably worth checking if it needs an update.

-But it's not just the Wii U that you should try to sneakily update before you give it to that all-important special person.
+But it's not just the consoles that you should try to sneakily update before you give it to that all-important special person.
 If you've bought a Nexus 7 or an iPad mini it will need updating too to make sure it is on the latest software version.

 It's worth doing because it means you will get all the latest features.